- Office of the Dean

 What does it cost to attend an ATC program?

 The registration fee for each ATC program is $100.
-Some school districts will pay the registration fee for their teachers.
-The registration fee is returned to ATC scholars after the summer institute in the form of teacher stipends.
+Ask your school district administrators if they will pay your registration fee and reimburse your mileage.
+The $100 registration fee is returned to ATC scholars after the summer institute in the form of a teacher stipend.
 Each teacher receives a stipend of $40 per day or $400 for the entire summer institute.
 Meals and parking are provided.
 Scholars who live more than 45 miles from Athens receive free accommodations on campus.

 Where are the accommodations for residential participants, and will I have to share a room?

-Residential scholars stay on campus in a recently renovated dorm with air conditioning.
-We have requested a dorm that is across the street from McCracken Hall, which houses the College of Education.
-Meals will be a short walk away in a newly renovated dining hall.
-You will not have to share a room, and you will have access to common areas in the dorm in case you wish to socialize or work with other scholars.
+Residential scholars stay on campus in a renovated dorm with air conditioning.
+The dorm is a short walk from McCracken Hall, which houses the College of Education.
+Meals will be at Nelson dining hall on South Green.
+You are not required to share a room, although this option is available for partnering teachers who request it.
+You will have access to common areas in the dorm to socialize and work with other scholars.